 The atomic nucleus is the small central part of the atom, with a positive electric charge and in which most of the mass of the atom is concentrated.

 A neutron is a subatomic particle contained in the atomic nucleus.
-It has no net electric charge, as opposed to positive electric charge of the proton.
+It has no electric charge and its function is to unite the nucleus.

 A proton is a positively charged particle found inside the atomic nucleus.
 The number of protons that make up an atom is the atomic number.